 Secure Email¶

-Zammad supports S/MIME for high-security email communication.
+Zammad supports two systems for secure email communication:

 - Signing